Yundukki/CSE-Lab-Report-1/index.md

 2. ### Remotely Connecting

-    a.
     (Windows Only) Start by installing [OpenSSH](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse).

-    b.
     Next, we will look up our [Course-specific Account](https://sdacs.ucsd.edu/~icc/index.php).
 Here you will enter your credentials and find your course-specific account under Additional Accounts.

     ![](additionalaccounts.png)

-    c.
     To set up remote connection, head to VS Code and open a new terminal (Terminal -> New Terminal).

     Enter the Command (zz will be replaced by your course-specific account)